wrp/examples/markdown/README.md

 ----
-Create a horizontal line by placing 3 or more hyphens, asterisks, or underscores on a line by themself
+Create a horizontal line by placing 3 or more hyphens, asterisks,
 ***
+or underscores on a line by themselves.
+All three of these look the same.
 ___

-[This](http:/...) is a link (square brackets followed by url in parentheses).

 # This is a 1-hash header
 The single hash header is big.